 Perhaps she also thinks that she will not hold any presentations in the future.
 However, she could also make it clear that, despite numerous professional successes and a great many successful presentations, she is always too much of a challenge and has too little self-confidence.

 This leads to completely different approaches to the solution, in order to feel better before and during presentations.
 Likewise, the employee, who is not sufficiently praised, could recognize that he is too much dependent on the praise of other people, and just as the first person believes too little in his abilities.

 But he can also make the decision to change the department or the company.
-After all, his supervisor is "to blame" for being frustrated and annoyed.
+After all, his manager is "to blame" for being frustrated and angry.

 Solutions for more career success

 In your view, which solutions will lead to more professional success and more lasting well-being?
 Our American partner Dean M. Becker expresses this situation with a wonderful sentence:

 "Resilience is our ability to bounce back, the ability to recover from setbacks.
 That's right!
 But there is more: resilience is the intelligent deployment of limited resources. ”

 Resiliency is therefore the intelligent use of limited (own) resources, which is expressed by the fact that we have aptly identified the reasons for emotionally negative states in order to make the right decisions on this basis.